Cadasta/cadasta-docs/en/projects.md

 To create your project area, you can draw either a rectangle or a polygon.

+Note that your project area does not need to be exact.
+To ensure full coverage, add a little bit of space outside the area where you'll be working.

-To draw a **polygon**, click the polygon button.
+**To draw a polygon**, click the polygon button.
 Then, start clicking points on the map to draw your shape.

 > [add image]